 Homemade Clotted Cream Recipe

 There are plenty of things to love about this tasty spread, and Brookes explains it best.
-"Clotted cream is rich, indulgent and perfect for spreading on a warm scone," she says.
-"With the oven and the fridge doing most of the work for you, I love how little prep work is required to make your own at home!"
-Without further ado, keep reading to find out how to make this tasty clotted cream.
+"Clotted cream is rich, indulgent, and perfect for spreading on a warm scone," she says.
+"With the oven and the fridge doing most of the work for you, I love how little prep work is required to make your own at home."
+Though traditionally served with scones, we also think that it would be great to enjoy on a biscuit, or pretty much any other baked good that you could imagine.

 Gather the ingredients for homemade clotted cream

 The great part about this particular recipe is that you only need to buy one ingredient.
 Yes, you read that right; this simple and delicious recipe only calls for one thing, making your trip to the store a breeze.
-Better yet, it also makes this dish super-affordable and worthy of making it over and over again.
+Better yet, it also makes this dish affordable and worthy of making over and over again.
 Simply grab some heavy cream from the store.
 After that, and assuming you have everything else you'd like to pair with this recipe, you can head back home and get to work.

 Preheat the oven and pour cream into a dish